make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

   we need a way to test the output for "randomness"
 - let's see why that is important

-# Poll: Can you see the pattern?
+# Poll: Which sequence looks more random?

 # The spectral test for randomness